 Church leaders witness the unveiling of a statue of Cardinal Jaime Sin, the late archbishop of Manila, on Feb.
 25, 2011.
 (UCA News photo)

-archbishop of Manila.
+“This June 21, we observe the 15th death anniversary of Jaime Cardinal Sin, the 30th archbishop of Manila.
 At a time when we need to be courageous, patriotic and holy shepherds to battle the forces of darkness and evil, this commemoration is a good reminder and opportunity for us,” Sescon said on social media.

 Sescon also said that his prayer was to remember the late cardinal and that the Holy Spirit may inspire Filipinos to link love of God and love of country.